greyltc/android_external_sshfs/README.md

 -----------
 * Media files mounted this way will not be picked up automatically by an automated media scanner.
 * Mounting to any arbitrary directory doesn't always work, this may be because some directories are already fuse mounts and nested fuse mounting is failing.
 To be safe, mount in /data/local/
+* Errors are currently not being displayed anywhere (that I'm aware of).
+This means that if anything goes wrong with the command it simply returns 1 and dumps you back to the command line with no indication of what whent wrong.